datanav/docs/training/030_dtl/030_Novice.rst

   - as a source will join multiple datasets
   - in Sesam can be compared to a full outer join in a database
   - should use the properties ``"version"``, ``"strategy"`` and ``"identity"`` to work effectively
+  - as a source is typically used in global pipes

 Using merge as a source will join multiple datasets.
 Merging in Sesam can be compared to a full outer join in a database.
 In practice this means that everything that originates from each dataset being merged, will be retained in the merged entity representation.

 For merging to work effectively, the properties ``"version"``, ``"strategy"`` and ``"identity"`` should be used.